LanderlYoung/Jenny/README.md

 }
 ```

 If you are femiliar with JNI, yuo'd be surprised!
 The C++ code using Jenny just as clean as the Java code.
-Without Jenny it would be nightmare.
+Without Jenny it would be a nightmare.

+And here is another real world comparesion **with vs without jenny**. [🔗🔗🔗](https://gist.github.com/LanderlYoung/1a203f519ba5f91b38c1d81534d63664)

 And also, here is another example without `jnihelper`.